-Our Featured Pet...Our Featured Pet for this month is "Candy", she is a domestic short haired cat who was found wandering around.
-Candy is an adult spayed female who has been at the shelter for 1 and 1/2 yrs.
+Our Featured Pet...Our Featured Pet for this month is "Sympathy", she is a domestic short haired cat who was found wandering around.
+Sympathy is an adult spayed female who has been at the shelter for 1 year and 8 mo..
 She would like to join your family and fill it with unconditional love.
-Please visit Candy on our adoptable pets list or come see her at the shelter.
+Please visit Sympathy on our adoptable pets list or come see her at the shelter.

 The Dog Park is open for public use!
 The dimensions are 100 x 200 feet surrounded by a 6 foot fence.
 There are benches for your convience and agility equipment for the dogs.
 Rules will be posted soon.

 Save your Coborn's pet points and receipts!!
 The shelter can earn money from the receipts as well as the pet points and for your convenience these can be dropped off at the drive-thru at both Dakotaland locations, both F&M locations as well as Bank of the West!

 Please join us for our annual Pet Walk at Ravine Lake on May 21st from 9am-11am.
 Your $10 donation will help us to raise funds for a much needed replacement vehicle for our Animal Control Services.

 5063 Dakota Avenue S